 The cloud is becoming a crucial piece of any company’s overall IT strategy, and an increasing percentage of the IT budget is aimed at cloud computing services.
 The US government, for example, has increased spending on cloud technology to improve cybersecurity and increase efficiency domestically and internationally.
 According to a recent survey, most enterprises will spend eight to ten percent of their total IT budget on cloud-based IT hosting by 2024.
 Cloud application services will represent the fastest-growing segment, with over $152 billion in end-user spending by 2021.
 This will overtake IaaS (Important Infrastructure as a Service) and PaaS (Platform as a Service).
 By 2022, ninety percent of enterprises will buy public cloud IaaS and integrate IaaS and PaaS (Platform as – or PaaS).
 By the decade’s end, cloud computing will account for $1.3 TRILLION of the IT budget.

 One of the most common benefits of cloud computing is cost savings.
-By moving to a cloud-based IT infrastructure, businesses avoid the need to invest in new hardware.
+By moving to a cloud-based IT infrastructure, whether that’s hybrid, multi-cloud, or another cloud model, businesses avoid the need to invest in new hardware.
 This will result in lower power costs and lower labor costs.
 Similarly, cloud computing will free up valuable office space.
 Furthermore, using off-site hardware will reduce the need to maintain and repair equipment.
 While there are some downsides to cloud-based services, they are a compelling reason for moving to the cloud.
 The most considerable cost saving comes from a reduction in upfront capital investments.
 By moving your business’s data center to the cloud, you’ll be able to redirect that money towards more pressing priorities.
 In addition, cloud-based infrastructure enables you to scale your operations flexibly and only pay for what you use.

 Integration with existing systems